apache/incubator-retired-pirk/releasing.md

 5. `git tag -d <tagname>` to deletes the local tag

+### Generate the Release Notes ###

+To generate the release notes within via [Pirk JIRA](https://issues.apache.org/jira/browse/PIRK), follow the instructions found [here](https://confluence.atlassian.com/jira061/jira-administrator-s-guide/project-management/managing-versions/creating-release-notes).

+Include the link to the release notes in the voting email.

 ## Vote on the Release ##

 To vote on a candidate release, send an email to the [dev list](mailto:dev@pirk.apache.incubator.org) with subject `[VOTE]: Pirk <release version> Release` and a body along the lines of: